NMR SpectroscopyNuclear Magnetic Resonance Facility

 available for students, staff, post-doctoral fellows, faculty and all community

 The NMR facility includes three superconducting NMR spectrometers: one 600 MHz INOVA Unity (Varian), one 400 MHz DD2 Agilent, and one 400 MHz JEOL (JNM-ECZ400S).

-The 270 MHz JEOL spectrometers were installed in 1990 and dedicated primarily to provide modern FT NMR access for undergraduate teaching.
+The 400 MHz Agilent and 400 MHz JEOL NMR instruments were installed in 2012 and 2016, respectively (Clark Hall, room 422) and dedicated to provide modern Fourier Transform (FT) NMR access for undergraduate teaching and to support research.

-All researchers using any NMRs are charged for the use of the NMR instruments.
-The account holder will be informed about the charged fee once per year.
+All researchers using any NMR instruments are charged based on established WVU Chemistry NMR Usage Fee policy.
+The account holder will be informed about the charged fee once a month.
 This money will be used to cover all costs of operation including cryogens (liquid helium and nitrogen), software, and other incidental repairs.

 Reservation of NMR time is done online, using the Faces Scheduling System software.
-Accessing the NMR requires prior training and a personalized user account.
-Directly contact the Director of the NMR facility for a training appointment.
+Accessing the NMR instruments require prior training and having a personalized user account by the NMR Facility staff.

 The NMR Facility staff provides training in instrument operation, and can assist in the planning of experiments and interpretation of spectra.

 The NMR Facility staff can provide remote processing of your one or two-dimensional NMR data (1D &2D) using the ACD/1D&2D Processor.
 You can receive the 1D or 2D NMR spectra in TIFF or GIF formats via email (in order to insert these spectra in your manuscripts or presentations).